Karl Alexander von Müller: Life

 Müller was born in Munich, the son of the Bavarian culture minister Ludwig August von Müller.
 He studied law and history at the Wilhelmsgymnasium München in 1901 and from 1903 to 1904 studied for two terms at Oriel College, Oxford on a Rhodes Scholarship as part of its first cohort of German students.
-In 1908 he gained his PhD under Sigmund von Riezler at the Ludwig Maximilian University of Munich, with a thesis entitled Bavaria in the year 1866 and the appointment of Prince Hohenlohe.
+In 1908, he gained his PhD under Sigmund von Riezler at the Ludwig-Maximilians-Universität München, with a thesis entitled Bavaria in the year 1866 and the appointment of Prince Hohenlohe.

-In the summer of 1919 Müller together with Gottfried Feder gave lectures on political education at the LMU that were funded by the army with a view to countering the revolutionary socialist mobilisation.
+In the summer of 1919, Müller together with Gottfried Feder gave lectures on political education at the Ludwig-Maximilians-Universität München that were funded by the army with a view to countering the revolutionary socialist mobilisation.
 During one course, he identified Adolf Hitler's "rhetorical talent".
 As a result of this recommendation, Hitler was selected as a political officer in the team of instructors that were sent to lecture at a German Army camp near Augsburg.

-Müller was the first among the professors of the Faculty of Philosophy at the LMU and among the members of the Bavarian Academy of Sciences to join the Nazi Party on 1 August 1933, for which he received endorsement from Rudolf Hess and relinquished membership in the Rotary Club.
+Müller was the first among the professors of the Faculty of Philosophy at the Ludwig-Maximilians-Universität München and among the members of the Bavarian Academy of Sciences to join the Nazi Party on 1 August 1933, for which he received endorsement from Rudolf Hess and relinquished membership in the Rotary Club.
 He was the dean of the Faculty of Philosophy from 1933 to 1935, and editor-in-chief of the Historische Zeitschrift from 1935.
 He was appointed the president of the Bavarian Academy of Sciences by the Nazi government in 1936 and held the position until 1944.
 He was hired as an expert on the British Commonwealth by the Wehrmacht in 1939 and produced a pamphlet on Germany and England in world history.
 He expressed his enthusiasm about the Nazi invasion of the USSR in September 1941.
 He was admitted into the Austrian Academy of Sciences in 1939 and the Prussian Academy of Sciences in 1942.
 In 1942, at the peak of his career, he was awarded the Goethe Medal.
 In 1943, he lectured at the SS Junker School in Bad Tölz and in 1944, he was invited to deliver a lecture on the history of the "German struggle against Judaism" at an official "anti-Jewish" congress in occupied Kraków, which was cancelled due to developments on the front.